Social Studies Education

 The social studies education faculty in the College of Education, Health, & Human Services offer courses that help you do just that.
 These courses also are all applicable towards the C&I Master's and Doctoral degrees with an emphasis in social studies education.
 For details on current and future courses go to the graduate course offerings page.

-Early Childhood Education: Globalization & Intercultural Competence, one of three concentrations in development for the Master of Education (M.Ed.) in Early Childhood degree, will be available beginning in Fall 2017.
+Early Childhood Education: Globalization & Intercultural Competence is one of three concentrations available for the Master of Education (M.Ed.) in Early Childhood degree.

 Adolescent & Young Adult Education: If you want to be a social studies teacher with 7th - 12th grade students and already have a bachelor's degree, the Masters of Arts in Teaching (MAT) may be the option for you.
 Email Dr. Lisa Testa, the ADED MAT Program Coordinator, with any questions you may have.

-Curriculum & Instruction: Consider the C&I Master's Degree (M.Ed.) with an emphasis in Social Studies Education, or the Ph.D. with a specialization in Social Studies Education.
+Curriculum & Instruction: Consider the C&I Master's Degree (M.Ed.) with a concentration in Social Studies Education, or the Ph.D. with a concentration in Social Studies Education.